RelationalAI-oss/Blobs.jl/README.md

 * giving an incorrect length when creating a `Blob`
 * using a `Blob` after freeing the underlying allocation

 Apart from that, all other operations are safe.
-User error or invalid data can cause `AssertionError` but cannot segfault the program or modify memory outside the blob.
+User error or invalid data can cause `AssertionError` or `BoundsError` but cannot segfault the program or modify memory outside the blob.

 ## Usage